Linxuan-Chen/EduWork/README.md

 # EduWork
+This project is a responsive web application built by react.
 EduWork is a chinese insititution.
 Its home page is in Chinese, and it's implemented by bootstrap and jquery.
 This is a remake version of it which is responsive, and is implemented by react, react-bootstrap, bootstrap 4 and module scss.
-It's a page for practising my bootstrap, sass and react skills.
+It's a page for demonstrating my bootstrap, sass and react skills.

 ## Getting Started